- Fernando Alonso

-The final year of his contract delivered the most competitive car, with Mercedes locking out the front row in China but team-mate Rosberg going on to take the win as Schumacher retired.
-Retirements were all too common - either through mechanical failure or driver error - and despite the highlights of a pole in Monaco (before a grid penalty) and podium in Valencia, Schumacher announced he would retire for a second time at the end of 2012 after it was confirmed Lewis Hamilton would replace him in 2013.
+The final year of his contract delivered the most competitive car, with Mercedes locking out the front row in China but it was team-mate Rosberg who took the win as Schumacher retired.
+Retirements were all too common - either through mechanical failure or driver error - and despite the highlights of a pole in Monaco (before a grid penalty) and a podium in Valencia, Schumacher announced he would retire for a second time at the end of 2012 after it was confirmed Lewis Hamilton would replace him in 2013.

 He remains by far the most decorated driver of all time, but his return was not the success he had hoped for and his final three seasons in the sport all saw Sebastian Vettel take the title as he threatened to build his own dynasty at Red Bull to rival Schumacher's at Ferrari.

 From 1991 to 2006 he was close to being the complete package as a racing driver, but his burning desire to win also led him astray.
 In 2006 he caused controversy when he blocked the track at Monaco during a qualifying session in order to try and take pole.
 In 2010 he also came under fire when he squeezed ex-Ferrari team-mate Rubens Barrichello against the Hungaroring pit wall at 180mph

 Winning his seventh title in 2004 in very dominant fashion